(part of the AQMEII-NA_N2O family of projects)

 - You may also want to open the driver (bash) script in an editor and take a look.
 It should run Out Of The Box, but you might need to tweak something there.
 In the worst case, you could hardcode your paths and apps in the driver.

 - Once you've got it working, you may want to fork it.
-If so, you can automate running your changes with uber_driver.sh (changing that as needed, too).
+If so, you can automate running your changes with uber_driver.sh (changing that if needed, too).
 If you fork, contribute back: make a pull request!

 - Run the driver:

-- an R script to regrid the previous product, and plot the output.
-The driver should display an AQMEII plot if properly configured.
+- an R script to plot the reunit-ed netCDF data, regrid it, and plot the output.
+The driver should display an input PDF and an output PDF if properly configured.

 repo_diff.shshows the following local